-If your doctor prescribes a formulary brand-name drug and initials the "Dispense As Written" ("DAW") box when an "A"-rated generic equivalent drug is available, you will have a \$30 co-payment and you will have to pay the difference in cost between the brand-name drug and the generic drug.

-Brand-name drugs can be very costly so always ask your doctor to prescribe generic drugs when possible.
+If your doctor prescribes a formulary brand-name medication and selects "Dispense As Written" ("DAW") when an "A"-rated generic equivalent medication is available, you will have to pay the copay (\$30 or \$60) and the difference in cost between the brand-name and the generic medication.
+Brand-name medications can be very costly so always ask your doctor to prescribe generic medications when possible.